dust-ai-mr/dust/README.md

 thread-poor to a thread-rich environment easy, it was not designed to change any aspect of thread management.

-That is needed is a different model for creating programs - one that exploits the ability to have an application with one million concurrent threads, but one in which thread management (and all that implies) sinks back into the framework where it belongs.
+What is needed is a different model for creating programs - one that exploits the ability to have an application with one million concurrent threads, but one in which thread management (and all that implies) sinks back into the framework where it belongs.

 At least one such model exists.

 ## Actors
-The idea of Actors is not new - indeed it was described in the 1970s (<a href="https://arxiv.org/pdf/1008.1459">link</a>).
+The idea of Actors is not new - indeed it was first described in the 1970s (<a href="https://arxiv.org/pdf/1008.1459">link</a>).
 Variations of the Actor model have been implemented as languages (Erlang, Elixir) and frameworks (Akka).
-While the implementations may vary there is a common underlying model:
+While the implementations may vary there is a quite a degree of commonality:
-* Applications are built up out of _Actors_
+* Applications are built up out of _Actors_.
+Usually it is 'Actors all the way down'.
-* An Actor is cheap to create and destroy
+* An Actor is cheap to create and destroy.
 * An Actor accepts _messages_ and sends messages to other Actors.
 This is the only way an Actor communicates with the world outside of it.
-* An Actor has internal state which is inaccessible outside of the Actor.
+* An Actor may have internal state which is always inaccessible outside of the Actor.
 It may mutate this state as it receives messages.
 * What an Actor does in response to a message is called its behavior.
 Part of an Actor's behavior can be to change its response to subsequent message i.e. change it behavior.